capybara1/BookmarkManagementDemo/nofuss/README.md

 Features:

-- Synchronization of web browser bookmarks by plugin
+- Synchronization of web browser bookmarks by extension
   - Chrome
+- Code activity: none since 2 years (as of April 2020)